trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_service.md

 # Overview

-Topic: How to develop an HTTP file upload-download service based on tRPC-Cpp.

 In HTTP services, there are scenarios where large files need to be read or sent.
 Reading the entire file into memory is inefficient and puts a lot of pressure on the memory, making it difficult to upload large files. tRPC-Cpp provides a set of HTTP streaming read and write data chunking interfaces, which can receive and send large files in chunks.